mani-coder/wealthica-pnl-widget/README.md

+# DEPRECATED

+This repository is deprecated in favor of the new consolidated [mani-coder/wealthica-addons](https://github.com/mani-coder/wealthica-addons) repository.

 ## Wealthica P&L % Change Widget

 Wealthica widget for checking the P&L changes for well known time periods like 1D, WTD (Week To Date), MTD (Month To Date) etc.,.
 P&L is computed using the portfolio value against the deposits/withdrawals.
 This widget is an inspiration from one of the P&L chart in the [P&L Timeline addon](https://github.com/mani-coder/wealthica-portfolio-addon).